Kjos/OculusGoStreamer/README.md

 - Video compression needs overall improvement.
 Perhaps the interframe method can be removed, but I think the bandwidth usage might otherwise become too high at cost of quality.
 Overall interframe compression is GPU-costly for browserside.
 - Sound is missing.
 - Bundle everything as single executable.
 - Config file support or commandline parameters if sufficient.
+(Done, config.json)
 - Maintain aspect ratio.
 Will also lessen bandwidth usage a tiny bit.
 (Done)